AudreyLaneHalo/I-AM-HALO-Unity/README.md

 - Unicorn: A unicorn in a forest, can be controlled with WASDER, space, and arrow keys
 - Funnel, Syphon: tests for getting and sending frames to and from video projection programs
 - Vive Test: vive rig with pink fire particles coming from the controllers!
+- Drawing3D: draw lines in 3D with WASD keys